uncbiag/LTS/README.md

 As an example, we use the [Tiramisu](https://arxiv.org/pdf/1611.09326.pdf) model for semantic segmentation on [CamVid](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/) dataset.
 Note that other deep segmentation networks and datasets can also be used.

 ### Deep Semantic Segmentation Network
 Tiramisu is a fully convolutional densenet.
 The implementation and training details can be found this github [repository](https://github.com/bfortuner/pytorch_tiramisu).
+You need to modify the code accordingly in order to make it addaptive to your settings.

 ### Train Calibration Models
 The table below is a collection of probability calibration models that can be used as baselines: